 Conclusion

-When does the UGC NET Paper 1 Exam Analysis Dec 2025 release?
+When does the UGC NET Paper 1 Exam Analysis 2026 will be released for June session?

-The detailed UGC NET Paper 1 Exam Analysis Dec 2025 for the exams scheduled between 31 Dec 2025 to 7 Jan 2026 has been released by the experts at JRFAdda, including difficulty, good attempts, key topics.
+The detailed UGC NET Paper 1 Exam Analysis 2026 for the June session will be released by the experts at JRFAdda, including difficulty, good attempts, and key topics, after the exam has concluded for the session.

-The UGC NET Exam Analysis for Paper 1 includes a detailed breakdown of the difficulty level unit-wise, as well as a date-wise analysis of Paper 1.
-It also lists the high-weightage topics and the number of questions asked from each unit.
+The UGC NET Exam Analysis for Paper 1 will include a detailed breakdown of the difficulty level unit-wise, as well as a date-wise analysis of Paper 1.
+It will also list the high-weightage topics and the number of questions asked from each unit.

-The overall difficulty level of UGC NET Paper 1 is a general paper conducted on 31 Dec 2025, 2 Jan 2026, was observed to be Easy to Moderate with the number of good attempts to be around 40-45/50.
+The overall difficulty level of UGC NET Paper 1 general paper conducted on 2 Jan 2026, was observed to be Easy to Moderate, with the number of good attempts to be around 40-45/50.

-The UGC NET Paper 1 Exam Analysis Dec 2025 is perfect for repeat students to analyse their weak areas, the units they lacked preparation in, and tackle the high-weightage topics.
+The UGC NET Paper 1 Exam Analysis 2026 is perfect for repeat students to analyse their weak areas and the units they lacked preparation in, as well as tackle the high-weightage topics.
 Also, scoring well in Paper 1 increases chances of success.